pulsar-edit/essential-addons/README.md

-# essential-addons
+# Essential Packages
-Addons we find useful and maybe be included by default in the editor at some point.
+Packages we find useful and maybe be included by default in the editor at some point.